Hone your skills to design engaging learning environments. Study how learning theories and technology help people learn in new ways.

 Open education

 One of this program's principles is openness and open educational practices.
-To promote the "open first" approach, the program content of Graduate Diploma in Learning and Technology, as well as the related MA in Learning and Technology, is publicly available through the program's website, which can be accessed by anyone interested in learning about this field.
+To promote the "open first" approach, the program content is publicly available through the program's website, which can be accessed by anyone interested in learning about this field.

 The program website is a great source of information for you to explore courses, activities, assignments and outcomes.
 You'll also be able to read the blogs of current students in the program.
 Every student creates a digital presence that fosters meaningful collaboration and contributes to broader conversations about digital learning.